 - Fieldwork travel to India for DPhil projects on topics including the provincial business class and their politics, foregrounding how they engage with Hindu Nationalist politics in contemporary India, and developing a framework to support the local adoption of Digital Reproductive Health Technologies within Lower and Middle-income Countries

 2020-21 Funding Programmes

-In the 2020-21 academic year, with support from the University of Oxford’s Global Challenges Research Fund (GCRF), IndOx was able to offer three funding programmes to support India and subcontinent focussed research and collaborative exchange.
+In the 2019-20 and 2020-21 academic years, with support from the University of Oxford’s Global Challenges Research Fund (GCRF), IndOx was able to offer three funding programmes to support India and subcontinent focussed research and collaborative exchange.

 The Oxford-based workshops supported by this scheme were:

 Sustainable Development Goal 5 - Empowering Women and Girls

 [Lead applicants: Faisal Devji & Senthil Vasan; Amount: £1,500]

 The central focus of this workshop was gender inequality, which remains a major barrier to human development.
 Women and girls are discriminated against in health, education, political representation, labour market, etc. resulting in negative consequences for reaching their potential and their freedom of choice.
 Women’s empowerment and abolishing negative traditional gender stereotypes are key to achieving gender equality.

 The overall theme was ‘Women and Girls’ underpinned by ‘Sustainable Development Goal 5 - Achieve gender equality and empower all women and girls’.
 Sub-themes included:

 1. Violence against women - India is confronting the challenge of violence against women.
 In 2016 almost a third of crimes reported against women in India was cruelty or physical violence by the husband or his relative.
 The Government of India has identified ending violence against women as a key national priority.